the-crypt-keeper/can-ai-code/README.md

 ## News

+**10/22** Evaluate Open-Orca/Mistral-7B-OpenOrca which seems to have a fine-tune problem (see [#103](https://github.com/the-crypt-keeper/can-ai-code/issues/103) ) and required a variant of the usual chatml prompt.

+**10/22** Evaluate jondurbin/airoboros-m-7b-3.1.2 at fp16 and awq-4bit.

 **10/22** Update vLLM to 0.2.1-post1 and transformers to 4.34.1.
 Deprecate original MIT llm-awq interviewer, replaced by vLLM/AutoAWQ.
-Evaluate jondurbin/airoboros-m-7b-3.1.2 at fp16 and awq-4bit.

 **10/06** Evaluate stabilityai/stablelm-3b-4e1t, not bad for a base model fine-tunes should be solid.